Bayou

-The Atchafalaya Basin, which contains several bayous located in the United States.
+The Atchafalaya Basin, located in Louisiana, contains several bayous.

 In usage in the Southern United States, a bayou (/ˈbaɪ.uː, ˈbaɪ.oʊ/) is a body of water typically found in a flat, low-lying area.
-It may refer to an extremely slow-moving stream, river (often with a poorly defined shoreline), marshy lake, wetland, or creek.
+It may refer to an extremely slow-moving stream (often with a poorly defined shoreline), marshy lake, or wetland.
 They typically contain brackish water highly conducive to fish life and plankton.
 Bayous are commonly found in the Gulf Coast region of the southern United States, especially in the Mississippi River Delta, though they also exist elsewhere.

-A bayou is often an anabranch or minor braid of a braided channel that is slower than the mainstem, often becoming boggy and stagnant.
+A bayou is often an anabranch or minor braid of a braided channel that is slower than the main stem, usually becoming boggy and stagnant.
 Though fauna varies by region, many bayous are home to crawfish, certain species of shrimp, other shellfish, and leeches, catfish, frogs, toads, salamanders, newts, American alligators, turtles, and snakes such as watersnakes, swampsnakes, mudsnakes, crayfish snakes, and cottonmouths.
+Bayous are also home to semi-aquatic mammals such as beavers and river otters and land mammals such as white-tailed deer, black bears, bobcats, and raccoons.
 Common birds include anhingas, egrets, herons, spoonbills, as well as many other species.
+Taxodium (bald cypress) tends to be one of the dominant trees in bayous.

 Etymology

 The word entered American English via Louisiana French in Louisiana and is thought to originate from the Choctaw word bayuk, which means "small stream".
-After first appearing in the 17th century, the term is found in 18th century accounts and maps, often as bayouc or bayouque, where it was eventually shortened to its current form.
+After appearing in the 17th century, the term is found in 18th century accounts and maps, often as bayouc or bayouque, where it was eventually shortened to its current form.
 The first settlements of the Bayou Têche and other bayous were founded by the Louisiana Creoles, and the bayous are commonly associated with Creole and Cajun culture.

 An alternative spelling, "buyou", is also known to have been in use, as in "Pine Buyou", used in a description by Congress in 1833 of Arkansas Territory.
 As of 2016 "bye-you" /ˈbaɪ.juː/ is the most common pronunciation, while a few use "bye-oh" /ˈbaɪ.oʊ/, although that pronunciation is declining.

+Geomorphology

+Bayous form in low-gradient coastal and river delta landscapes where water moves slowly and sediment builds up over long periods.
+They often develop from abandoned river channels that are cut off from the main flow as rivers meander, shift course, or deposit enough sediment to block or redirect the flow.
+In deltaic regions like coastal Louisiana, subsidence, tidal exchange, and the constant deposition of fine sediments create shallow, slow-moving waterways that evolve into bayous.
+These channels can also form along distributaries and backwater areas where the river’s current loses energy.
+Because of the low bank slope and frequent flooding, organic material and fine sediment accumulate, shaping the marshy banks and wetland systems associated with bayous.